lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 **magTrueVband**: The true V-band apparent magnitude for each observation.
 Use the color terms in Table 1 to recover the true apparent magnitude in the band of the observation.

+Furthermore, the ``MPCORB`` tables contain injected rather than measured orbital parameters, so in this sense the ``MPCORB`` tables can be thought of as "truth tables".